Our Facebook page is where you’ll find the latest news about both the charity and research into ICP.

 If you’d like to help ensure that we can keep Support and Information Line open, please consider making a donation.

 If you need to contact the charity about an administrative matter, please call our office: 0121 323 4316.
-We do not provide support on this number.

 We will endeavour to answer calls quickly, but sometimes you will get through to voicemail.
 Please don’t let that put you off – the phone is checked regularly, so either leave a message or text and we will get back to you.